ramirocrego/my_website/content/teaching/GEE-2/index.md

 supercomputers (Gorelick et al., 2017).

 Google Earth Engine Application Programming Interface (API) can be run in popular coding languages, such as JavaScript and Phyton.
-In this book we will focus on the use of JavaScript.
+In this tutorial we will focus on the use of JavaScript.
 In this first chapter we will explore the basics of Google Earth Engine, from understanding how to set up an account, to understand the interface to explaining the basics of